GitTools/GitReleaseManager/docs/input/docs/configuration/default-configuration.md

   used when including the created date in the title of the release notes.
   Default is an empty string.
 * **perform-regex-removal**
-  * A boolean value which inidcates whether a regular expression should be performed on the generated release notes to remove some text.
+  * A boolean value which indicates whether a regular expression should be performed on the generated release notes to remove some text.
 Default is false.
 * **regex-text**